Spider-Man 3: Home media

-In April 2021, Disney and Sony Pictures reached a multi-year deal to let Sony's titles, including past Spider-Man franchises and Sony's Spider-Man Universe content to stream on Hulu and Disney+.
-A significant number of Sony titles began streaming on Hulu starting in June 2021.
-It includes films from 2022 onwards.
-While the deal only concerns the United States, titles from Sony Pictures begun to also be added to Disney+ in regions outside of the United States, as early as June 2022, starting with the majority of the Spider-Man films.
+In April 2021, Sony signed a deal with Disney to allow Sony's films, including past Spider-Man films, films in Sony's Spider-Man Universe, and other Marvel content to stream on Hulu and Disney+.
+A significant number of Sony films began streaming on Hulu starting in June 2021.
+While the deal only concerned the United States, films from Sony Pictures—including The Amazing Spider-Man 2—began to appear on Disney+ in regions outside of the US as early as June 2022.
 Raimi's Spider-Man trilogy was released on Disney+ on April 21, 2023.